Assessing Global Inventories

 - Utility inventory levels by country/region, including U.S., EU, Japan, and China

 - Latest utility perspectives on inventories and future strategies

 - Impact of Japanese reactor restarts on forward nuclear fuel coverage

-- China's reactor expansion and factors for Chinese inventory buying
+- China's reactor expansion and factors affecting the country's inventory buying

 - U.S. and Russian government stockpiles and disposition policies

 - Inventory impacts from COVID-19, production cutbacks, and market shifts after Russia's invasion of Ukraine